danodus/mdsynth/README.txt

 2.1 6809 Toolset
 ================

-A public domain C compiler has been added to the tools.
-All the source files are provided, including the toolset which include the following:
+All the source files of the toolset are provided.
+The following is provided:

 - A 6809 assembler (tools/as09);
 - A C compiler (tools/mc09);
 - S19 to VHDL (tools/s19tovhd) for producing the ROM file.

 The toolset executables are included for Windows under the Release directory.
-A Visual Studio 2008 Express solution is also included.
+A Microsoft Visual C++ 2008 Express solution is also included.

 The S19 file is to be uploaded to the board using a serial terminal at 57600-N-8-1 (see the installation section).
 The ROM contains the SYS09BUG utility available under "src/sys09bug" which perform the download of the file over the serial port.

 The chain is the following:
 	"C" -- [ C compiler ] --> "ASM" -- [ 6809 assembler ] --> "S19" -- [ Serial upload with SYS09BUG ROM ] --> FPGA Block RAM Memory

+The C compiler based on the public domain Micro-C is tiny (around 3K lines of code in a single file) and is quite impressive for its size (something I tend to appreciate when working with a 8-bit CPU!).
+I like the idea of having a small compiler easily adaptable for other processors.
+Obviously, no optimization is done and everything is done in a single pass, so there is no separation between data and code.
+It also only implement a subset of the C language.

+If you plan to use this tiny C compiler, please read the README file located the project for known limitations and issues I encountered.

 2.2.
 Sound Chip Addresses
 =========================